rahafoundation/raha-mobile-app/README.md

 yarn config:test
 ```

+**NOTE**: These commands change configuration not just in JavaScript, but also
+in the native apps; so if the app is running already, you'll need to rebuild it.

 ## Running the app

 To run it on an iPhone emulator, run `yarn start:ios`, and it an iPhone emulator